Pearl Necklace (song)

 "Pearl Necklace" is a song by ZZ Top from their 1981 album El Loco.
 The song went to No. 28 on the Billboard Rock Tracks chart in 1981 but was never released as a single.

 "Pearl Necklace" was produced by Bill Ham, and recorded and mixed by Terry Manning.

 Song information

-The song contains double entendre lyrics which refer to a sexual act called a "pearl necklace", as intimated in the chorus: "She was gettin' bombed and I was gettin' blown away", and ultimately revealed in the final verse: "And that's not jewelry she's talkin' about - it really don't cost that much."
+The song contains double entendre lyrics which refer to a sexual act called a "pearl necklace".